preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 ************
 Here you set up the Page Variations that should be possible to use in the Publishing App.
 It's then up to Page Editors to use a variation, or not, for a page.
 A page variation is created for a page when it's needed.

+In Omnia 6.5 there's a new option for variations - Automatic Machine Translation, see below.

 It's also possible to add a variation author for each variation.

 .. image:: page-settings-variations-new4.png